omegaml/omegaml/docs/source/devguide/architecture.rst

 be trained locally and stored in the cluster for prediction via the REST API.

-* :code:`Omega` - the main API and programming interface to omega|ml
+* :code:`Omega` - the main API and programming interface to omega-ml
 * :code:`OmegaStore` - the storage for data and models
 * :code:`OmegaRuntime` - the celery runtime cluster to train and execute models and jobs